Justin's note: Today, we're handing the Dispatch over to our good friend Teeka Tiwari—former fund manager and the youngest VP ever at Shearson Lehman.

 It’s happening right now with only a few people watching…

-On Sept.
-7, 2016, Barclays facilitated a $100,000 trade of cheese and butter between Irish food company Ornua and the Seychelles Trading Company.
+On September 7 of last year, Barclays facilitated a $100,000 trade of cheese and butter between Irish food company Ornua and the Seychelles Trading Company.

 This small trade will be just as revolutionary as the first email sent.